 “Cochlear implant surgery takes about two hours,” explains otologist Bradley Kesser, MD.
 “It’s an outpatient procedure, so the child comes to the hospital, has the surgery, and can go home the same day.”

-Find out if your child is eligible for implants and what to expect from the cochlear implant operation.
+Find out if your child is eligible for implants and what to expect.

 "Blaze and Gunner are night and day," says Stephanie.
 "Both are sweet, loving and caring, but Blaze is my momma's boy, glued to my hip."
 She continues, "Gunner is up in your face, 'Give me your attention.'
 Blaze is more of a 'I like to play by myself' kind of baby, until he wants some love."